salimon-dev/nexus/README.md

-# Proxy
+# Nexus

-salimon proxy service is the gate that connects users to entities and manages profiles, authorization, credits and balancing
+salimon nexus service is the gate that connects users to entities and manages profiles, authorization, credits and balancing

 ## Environment variables